rileyburns707/Bluetooth-FM-Car_Transmitter/README.md

 - BM20 - Bluetooth chip
 - M5StickC+
 - Cigarette lighter with USB-C
-- PCB for NS73M for breadboard
+- PCB for NS73M for breadboard.
 Found one on OSH Park
-- PCB for BM20 for breadboard
+- PCB for BM20 for breadboard.
 Found one on OSH Park
-- PCB for Bluetooth FM Transmitter
+- PCB for Bluetooth FM Transmitter.
 I created the PCB for this using Eagle.
 Everything for that PCB is in the "Eagle" file
-- Arduino code
+- Arduino code.
 Code for the M5StickC+.
 Everything for that is in the "Arduino code" file
 - Capacitor "EEE-FK1A560SR" from Digi-key
 - Crystal "R26-32.768-12.5" from Digi-key
 - Switch mode DC:DC converter "OKI-78SR-3.3/1.5-W36H-C" from Digi-key